 Is investing in energy a good idea?
-Here’s a breakdown of how to do so and why it could be profitable for resource investors.
+Here’s a breakdown of how to do so and why energy stocks could be profitable for resource investors.

-Energy surrounds us in our everyday lives from the moment we flick on our lights to the time we settle into bed.
+Energy surrounds us in our everyday lives from the moment we flick on the electricity to the time we settle into bed.
 We use it to warm our homes, drive to work, communicate and much more.

 Different tasks require different types of energy.
-For example, oil and gas are often used to create heat, while nuclear reactors use uranium to generate electricity.
-Renewable energy sources like wind, solar and hydropower are also gaining traction as ways to generate electricity, and lithium is increasingly being used in batteries.
+For example, oil and gas are often used for heat, while nuclear reactors use uranium to make electricity.
+Renewable energy sources like wind, solar and hydropower are also gaining traction as ways to generate electricity, and lithium is used in batteries.

 Because energy is so necessary to all aspects of life today, investing in energy is becoming a popular choice for investors.
 But what kind of energy is the best to invest in?
+Which energy companies offer the best return on investment?
 Different investors have different needs, and it’s important for those interested in the energy space to do their due diligence.

 To help investors make the right decisions, we’ve put together a brief overview of the oil, gas, uranium and lithium markets — all are popular sources of energy today, and may be good investment choices.

 Crude oil and natural gas have been key energy sources for years.
 Oil and gas stocks also dominated the energy investment market for a number of decades.
 Today they are ubiquitous sources of energy throughout the world.
 Both occur naturally and are in a class of chemicals called hydrocarbons.
 The two are generally found in close proximity to each other deep underground in rock formations; exploration companies drill wells to find the fuels, then extract them.